alexwlchan/alexwlchan.net/src/_drafts/sans-i-o-programming.md

 It's hard to get right.
 There are subtle errors.

-I imagine lots of people in this room think they can write an RFC compliant HTTP/1.1 or BagIt parser -- I'm one of them -- and we are probably all wrong because parsing is really hard!
+I imagine lots of people in this room think they can write an RFC compliant HTTP/1.1 or BagIt parser -- I'm one of them -- and we're probably all wrong because parsing is really hard!
 So when we have multiple copies of the parser, and they're all independent and not showing any code, that means they're not sharing information about bugs.
-If I find a bug in Gunicorn and fix it there, that same bug might exist in other HTTP stacks, but it's unlikely it will get to them.
+If I find a bug in gunicorn and fix it there, that same bug might exist in other HTTP stacks, but it's unlikely it will get to them.